obonaventure/cnp3/book/transport/transport.rst

 .. [#fportnum] The complete list of allocated port numbers is maintained by IANA_ .
 It may be downloaded from http://www.iana.org/assignments/port-numbers

 .. [#fephemeral] A discussion of the ephemeral port ranges used by different TCP/UDP implementations may be found in http://www.ncftp.com/ncftpd/doc/misc/ephemeral_ports.html

+.. [#ftcpusage] Several researchers have analysed the utilisation of TCP and UDP in the global Internet.
+Most of these studies have been performed by collecting all the packets transmitted over a given link during a period of a few hours or days and then analysing their headers to infer the transport protocol used, the type of application, ...
+Recent studies include http://www.caida.org/research/traffic-analysis/tcpudpratio/, https://research.sprintlabs.com/packstat/packetoverview.php or http://www.nanog.org/meetings/nanog43/presentations/Labovitz_internetstats_N43.pdf

+.. [#ftcpclock] This 32 bits counter was specified in :rfc:`793`.
+A 32 bits counter that is incremented every 4 microseconds wraps in about 4.5 hours.
+This period is much larger than the Maximum Segment Lifetime that is fixed at 2 minutes in the Internet (:rfc:`791`, :rfc:`1122`).

+.. [#frlogin] On many departmental networks containing Unix workstations, it was common to allow users on one of the hosts to use rlogin_ and rsh_ to run commands on any of the workstations of the network without giving any password.
+In this case, the remote workstation "authenticated" the client host based on its IP address.
+This was a bad practice from a security viewpoint.

+.. [#fctpinc] When a TCP entity sends a segment having `x+1` as acknowledgment number, this indicates that it has received all data up to and including sequence number `x` and that it is expecting data having sequence number `x+1`.
+As the `SYN` flag was set in a segment having sequence number `x`, this implies that setting the `SYN` flag in a segment consummes one sequence number.

+.. [#ftcpboth] Of course, such a simultaneous TCP establishment can only occur if the source port chosen by the client is equal to the destination port chosen by the server.
+This may happen when a host can serve both as a client as a server or in peer-to-peer applications when the communicating hosts do not use ephemeral port numbers.

+.. [#fspoofing] Sending a packet with a different source IP address than the address allocated to the host is called sending a spoofed packet.

+.. [#ftcpoptions] The full list of all TCP options may be found at http://www.iana.org/assignments/tcp-parameters/

 .. include:: ../links.rst